OSWorld: Computer-Use Agents on Real Operating Systems

 First, set-of-marks (SoM) annotation: overlay numbered boxes on UI elements detected in the screenshot, so the model can reference them by index rather than coordinate.
 This alone typically adds 5 to 8 points to a model that previously had to specify pixel coordinates.
 Second, a planning loop: decompose the task into sub-goals and execute each, with re-planning on failure.
 Third, action verification: after each action, take a fresh screenshot and check whether the expected change happened before proceeding.
 Fourth, OCR over the screenshot to give the model text-content access in addition to visual grounding.

-Stacking all four ingredients on top of a strong frontier vision-language model is what produces the 40-percent-plus scores in May 2026.
-The same underlying model in the baseline harness might score 25 percent.
+Stacking all four ingredients on top of a strong frontier vision-language model is what separates the leading submissions from the baseline.
+The same underlying model can score very differently in the baseline harness versus a strong scaffold.
 As with all agentic benchmarks, harness disclosure is essential for meaningful comparison.

 Strengths and limitations